fireundubh/playwithfire/bash-tags.md

 TES4 | CREA | Creature

 ## Actors.AIPackagesForceAdd

-> **Supported Games:** FO3, FNV, TES4

-Adds to actor package lists.
-This tag forces the addition of packages even if they are removed by later-loading plugins tagged with Actors.AIPackages.

 Addition of an (PKID) AI Package in the AI Packages subrecord in the following record types: